 Register your child in the After-School Program

 If your child's school is not listed on the day you'd like to participate, please contact us.
 It is possible to deliver your child to us at one of the other schools or at the day's destination, at a reduced tuition cost.
 Depending on sign-ups, it is also sometimes possible to add a school to a day's pick-up schedule.

 The Taproot After School Nature Enrichment Program is designed to give children time outside in natural settings around Iowa City.
 We feel that it is crucial for kids to get quality unstructured play time outside every day.
 The Taproot After School program provides this opportunity to children.
 Each day’s adventures begin when the Taproot Leaders pick children up from school at dismissal time in one of the Taproot Vans and take them to parks, ponds, woodlands, prairies, and marshes and other natural settings in the Iowa City area.
 Parents can also deliver their child to the Taproot destination of the day, if we cannot pick up from that particular school.
-The day ends at 5:30 p.m. for the fall, winter, and spring sessions.
+The day ends at 5:30 p.m.
 Parents pick up their children at the Taproot pick-up spot, usually Happy Hollow Park in Iowa City.
 Occasionally we designate a second pickup spot for a day if we have a lot of kids from a different area.

 We spend some time discussing native species, and teaching children how to identify native trees, plants, and birds.
 We talk about the ecological threat of invasive species to natural diversity and overall ecological health.
 The principles of sustainability permeate our conversations, including leave-no-trace practices, resource conservation, and local and organic farming.